RBinsonB/simulation/README.md

 ```

 ### RechargeableBatteryPlugin
-The rechargeable battery plugin is a modified version of the stock LinearBatteryPlugin to allow recharge at variable rate.
-It can be charged by any plugin providing a power output in watt on a Gazebo topic.
+The rechargeable battery plugin is a modified version of the stock LinearBatteryPlugin to allow recharge at a variable rate.
+It can be charged by any plugin providing a power output in watts on a Gazebo topic.
+In addition, by default, if no start draining topic is defined, the battery starts to drain as soon as the robot starts to move.

 * Required elements
   * **battery_name** (`str`) -- Unique name for the battery (required)